DHRI-Curriculum/NLTK_DHRI/lessons.md

 Again, this will be covered more in depth in the Machine Learning Tutorial, but for the time being, we just need to know that there is "clean" and "dirty" versions of text data.
 Sometimes our questions are about the clean data, but sometimes our questions are in the "dirt."

+A Note on Ethics:

+The act of cleaning/normalizing subscribes text to predetermined categories of meaning, forcing meaning into existing "boxes," so to speak.
+This doesn't mean that we should avoid cleaning or normalizing text, but that we should be aware of how some textual reductions have the potential to affect meaning.
+How does quantification reinforce differences or stratifications within our data?
+We have to be careful about the kinds of questions we are asking, and how we might be reproducing some of our assumptions in our inquiry.

+To read more about ethics and text analysis, see Lauren Klein's "[Distant Reading After Moretti](https://arcade.stanford.edu/blogs/distant-reading-after-moretti)," where she questions, "Instead of first asking what can be modeled—what phenomena we can track at scale—we might instead ask: what might be hidden in this corpus?”

 ## Words into numbers

 In the next section, we are going to go through a series of methods that come built-in to NLTK that allow us to turn our words into numbers and visualizations.
 This is just scratching the surface, but should give you an idea of what is possible beyond just counting words.

 # NLTK Methods with the NLTK Corpus

-All of the code for this section is in a Jupyter Notebook in the GitHub repository.
+All of the code for this section is in a Jupyter Notebook in the [GitHub repository](https://github.com/DHRI-Curriculum/text-analysis).
 I encourage you to follow along by retyping all of the code, but if you get lost, or want another reference, the code is there as well.

 To open the notebook, first create a `projects` folder if you don't already have one by entering this command in your terminal: